tevaughan/region-fill-dirichlet/README.md

 be filled.
 When at least one such block exists, solve the Dirichlet-problem at this binning level for the value of every pixel that, in the mask-image, has non-zero value.

 The weights are generalized from those used in the standard solution.
-A superpixel that contains both unbinned pixels in the region to be filled and pixels on the boundary will be weighted relative to its neighbors so that what is solved for in the linear problem is only that portion of its value weighted by the fraction $f$ of mask-pixels with value 1.
-The remaining fraction
-$1-f$ is used to weight the mean value of the boundary-pixels within it, as if they were another neighbor.
+A superpixel $p$ that contains both unbinned pixels in the region to be filled and unbinned pixels on the boundary will be weighted relative to its neighbors so that what is solved for in the linear problem is only that portion of its value weighted by the fraction $f$ of mask-pixels with value 1.
+The remaining fraction $1-f$ is used to weight the mean value of the boundary-pixels within it, as if $p$ were a boundary to its neighbors.
 Use a superpixel in $I_i$ as pure boundary-value whenever the corresponding superpixel in $M_i$ has zero value.

 After the solution has been found at the current level of binning, suppose that a superpixel's